This article is segmented into three parts in order to present in detail the various aspects of exploits and exploit kits.

 Most of the methods used by exploits (see Part III) are known and these software can detect them and make them ineffective.
 However, these tools are not infallible and malware constantly adapt to circumvent them.

-Exploit kits play a major role in the spread of malware since they allow the attacker to silently install them without any user interaction.
+After talking about exploits definition, we’ve seen that exploit kits played a major role in the spread of malware since they allow the attacker to silently install them without any user interaction.
 The products for which the most vulnerabilities have been discovered are not necessarily less safe and the most exploited.
 There are no fool proof solutions to protect oneself against this kind of threat.
 Also, it is advisable to combine passive and active protections, to minimize the potential attack surface.